amandacowardblack/tutorials/building-cluster-ubuntu.md

     $ apt --fix-broken install

 Mail will need to be configured.
-I selected local only, with a system mail name of $(your-hostname).$(your-domain)
+I selected local only, with a system mail name of ${your-hostname}.${your-domain}

 Install Grid Engine